pineapplemachine/interval-tree-type-js/readme.md

 attributes correspond to the arguments passed in a call to `intervalTree.insert(low, high, value)`.

+**In what order are intervals enumerated?**
+Except when otherwise specified, methods which enumerate intervals in an interval tree do so in no particular order.
+Think of it like enumerating the keys in a JavaScript Object:
+The implementation makes no guarantees about the order of the enumerated items, only that all of the relevant items will be present and will occur exactly once.

 **Is it safe to modify interval objects?**
 It is unsafe to modify the `Interval` objects returned or enumerated by any `IntervalTree` method.